Painters Insurance: Cost & Coverage

-Painters Insurance Costs
+Painters Insurance Cost

-Policy | Annual Premium | Coverage Amount | Deductible |
+Policy | Estimated Annual Premium | Coverage Amount | Deductible |

 ---|---|---|---|

-General Liability | $1,000 to $9,500 | $1 million per occurrence $2 million aggregate | $0 |
+General Liability | $2,700 to $7,700 | $1 million per occurrence and $2 million aggregate | $0 |

-BOP | 1,000 to $2,500 | $1 million per occurrence $2 million aggregate | Property deductible at $500 |
+BOP | $2,080 to $9,400 | $1 million per occurrence, $2 million aggregate, and $15,000 property | Property deductible of $1,0000 |

-Commercial Auto | $1,800 to $4,500 | $500,000 | $1,000 |
+Commercial Auto | $2,000 to $5,000 | $500,000 combined single liability limit | $0 |

 How Business Operations Impact Painters Insurance Costs

-Business operations have a big effect on insurance costs in any industry, but for painting contractors, it can be the difference between getting an offer or not.
-Many insurers can quote policies for interior painters but decline painters who work on exterior jobs—particularly if the job takes them above three stories—because they have a greater chance of injuring others or themselves.
+Business operations have a big effect on insurance costs in any industry.
+However, for painting contractors, it can be the difference between getting a quote or not.

-- General liability for the interior painter costs $530 to $870 per year.
+- General liability for the interior painter costs $2,700 to $4,450 per year

-- General liability for the exterior painter costs $1,183 to $1,925 per year.
+- General liability for the exterior painter costs $5,600 to $7,700 per year

-How to Save on Painters Insurance
+How To Save on Painters Insurance

 Types of Painters Insurance Policies

-Insurance Type | What It Covers |
+Insurance Policy Type | What It Covers |

 ---|---|

-General Liability | Third-party claims of bodily injury, property damage, personal injury, and advertising injury |
+General Liability | Third-party claims of bodily injury, property damage, and personal and advertising injury |

 Surety Bond | Your promise to fulfill contractual requirements in a professional manner |

-Workers’ Compensation | Medical costs and lost wages for employees who suffer workplace injuries |
+Workers’ Compensation | Medical costs and lost wages for employees who suffer workplace illness or injuries. |

 - Bodily injury: A customer suing for medical bills after you drop a paint can on their head